How To Hide Hard Drives And Partitions In Windows

-Hiding a hard drive or partition in Windows can be an effective way of preventing access to the drive's contents.
-The method is not foolproof though, and users with enough time on their hand will eventually find a way to access the contents of the drive, for instance by booting from a Live CD.
-Still, it works pretty well to hide it from inexperienced users.
+Hiding a hard drive or partition in Windows can be an effective way of preventing access to a drive's content.
+The method is not foolproof though, and users with enough time on their hand will eventually find a way to access the content of the drive, for instance by booting from a Live CD.
+Still, it works pretty well to hide it from inexperienced users and to prevent accidental interaction with drives.

 There are several options in Windows to hide a disk in the operating system.
 Lets start: